dowlandaiello/ic-sandbox/README.md

 ## Current Limitations

 This project is still very bleeding edge, and needs to be refactored significantly.
 Test coverage needs to be improved, and more examples need to be tried.

+## `icc` Usage

+`icc` comes with three commands:
+- `compile` - produces a bincode representation of a parsed AST from an input file
+- `eval` - reduces an input file containing a ruleset and expr, printing the resulting expr to stdout
+- `dev` - REPL with debugging and step-by-step reduction capabilities